codekcv/headless-commerce/README.md

 ## Back-End Technologies
 [TypeScript](https://www.typescriptlang.org/), [GraphQL](https://graphql.org/), [Apollo Server](https://www.apollographql.com/docs/apollo-server/), [Nexus](https://nexusjs.org/), [Prisma](https://www.prisma.io/),  [PostgreSQL](https://www.postgresql.org/),  [Passport](http://www.passportjs.org/)

+## Developmennt
+Since this is a monorepo structure, we don't want the CI to build everything everytime.
+Using CircleCI and setting up workflows for client or server that triggers on who had updated.
+When client workflow passes, it will deploy to Netlify through webhook.
+This is also good, saves time in CI building the client and move to another workflow or job.
+For server, it will be containerized with Docker and send the image to Heroku's container registry.

 ---
 ### QA (I will answer in other time)